-It is estimated that a third of the global population is infected with latent TB — and one in ten of these people will go on to develop the disease.
+A quarter of the global population is estimated to be infected with latent TB.
+One in ten of these people will go on to develop the disease.

-Annually, over 10 million people develop TB, leading to nearly 2 million deaths — deaths that are avoidable through early diagnosis and treatment.
+Annually, over 10 million people develop TB, leading to 1.6 million deaths.
+Yet the majority of TB deaths are avoidable through early diagnosis and treatment.

-Of the 10.4 million people who fell ill with TB in 2015, 4.3 million did not get the care they needed.
-These ‘missing’ four million make up the majority of the 1.8 million people who died from TB in 2015.
-A quarter of TB deaths were among people with both TB and HIV.
+Of the 10 million people who fell ill with TB in 2017, 3 million did not get the care they needed.
+These ‘missing’ millions make up the majority of the 1.6 million people who died from TB in 2017.

 High burden countries